 In addition to the 21st CCLC program, there are a number of other federal funding sources that can be used to augment afterschool and summer learning.
 A brief list is provided here:

 - Child and Adult Care Food Program and Summer Food Service Program: Enables afterschool programs to offer low-cost or free snacks to children.

 - Child Care and Development Fund (CCDF): Subsidizes child care costs, including the costs of afterschool care for children ages 5-12 in low-income families and also allocates a small portion of funds to activities aimed at improving program quality.

 - Community Development Block Grant: Provides communities with resources to address a wide range of community development needs such as child care fees for low-income families and to support construction of day care or youth centers.

 - ESSA Title I: Funds can be used to support extended learning programs that serve low-income, at-risk youth.

 - ESSA Title II: Professional development funding can be used for teachers who work in afterschool programs.

 - GEAR UP (Gaining Early Awareness and Readiness for Undergraduate Programs): Afterschool programs, in partnership with GEAR UP, may use funds for tutoring programs, afterschool and weekend programs (including transportation), summer programs, mentoring services, and college counseling.

 - Juvenile Justice and Delinquency Prevention Act: Funds support preventative and comprehensive services for juveniles and the personnel with whom they interact, including afterschool program staff, and it also supports mentoring and programs for positive youth development.

-- Safe and Drug Free Schools: Afterschool programs can provide conflict resolution, peer meditation, mentoring programs, character education programs, or community service projects in partnership with schools.
+- Safe and Supportive Schools: Afterschool programs can provide conflict resolution, peer meditation, mentoring programs, character education programs, or community service projects in partnership with schools.